score-json/json/TSF/trustable/assertions/TA-Analysis.md

 * Are all underlying assumptions and target conditions for the analysis specified?

     Answer:  Since none of the unit and integration tests are expected to fail, there is no further analysis of the results besides verifying the expectation.
+In case any test fails ever, the failure of the CI-pipeline encourages the maintainer to investigate.

 * Have the underlying assumptions been verified using known good data?